 You can find the rest of the guides in this series linked at the end of this article.

-2. Customer service
+1. Customer service

-Before signing up to a new supplier you should also check out its customer service record to make sure it’s up to scratch.
+Before signing up to a new supplier you should check out its customer service record to make sure it’s up to scratch.
 In this way you can be sure you won’t be left in the lurch should you need assistance if anything goes wrong.

 One easy way to evaluate the quality of an energy company's customer service is by checking out the Commission for Regulation of Utilities’ (CRU) website.
 The CRU releases statistics each year informing the public of complaints lodged against each supplier in its Customer Care Team Annual Report.

 The report has lots of detail and analysis outlining the types of complaints filed against each supplier and whether or not they were effectively resolved.
-It also includes the number of complaints lodged in comparison to an individual supplier's market share.
-All of this information is invaluable when making a judgement about which supplier to give your business to if customer service is important to you.

-3. Single or dual fuel
+2. Single or dual fuel

 That being said, it’s also possible to switch your gas and electricity to two different suppliers, and avail of two separate offers.
 This allows you more flexibility when it comes to getting the best discounts, but it will take up a bit more time with regards to administration and dealing with the separate suppliers.

-4. Online services
+3. Online services

 Before switching you should also do some some research into your supplier's online services as things like access to your own online account, online bills and a good mobile app are great ways to help you manage your energy usage.